Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "always" - 100% chance
 			"Splatter Chance"			"33.3"

-			// The cooldown for the Mutant Tank's ability.
+			// The cooldown for the Mutant Tank's hit ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --